dsancheznet/openssl-encryption/README.md

 ### Script

 These commands are available in form of a script.
-When generated through the script, the public/private keypar is stored under `~/.myKeys`.
+When generated through the script, the public/private keypair is stored under `~/.myKeys`.

 When using the `encrypt-cert` or `decrypt-cert` scripts, the keys stored in the afore mentioned directory are used.
 If you'd like to specify them manually, don't use the script...